dbursztynowski/cl_demo/README2.md

   Figure 2.
 Demo-2 top level view.
 </p>

-The setup of the loop and overall workflow within the demo is depicted schematically in Figure 3 below.
+Internal setup of the loop and its overall workflow is depicted schematically in Figure 3 below.

-**_Figure 2.
-Demo workflow with external applications in the form of OPA policy engine._**
 ```mermaid
 flowchart LR
 M[Prometheus + Monitored & Managed Objects] -->|measurement - #UE sessions is a compound Prometheus record| X(Proxy Pod)